python/psf-salt/docs/guides/migration-recipe.md

 3. Install and configure the salt-minion.
 On new-host, run the command

 - `user@new-host:~$ apt-get update -y && apt-get install -y --no-install-recommends salt-minion`
-- On the old-host, look through `etc/salt/minion.d*` to set up salt-minion configuration files to match on new-host
+- On the old-host, look through `/etc/salt/minion.d*` to set up salt-minion configuration files to match on new-host:
+  - run `user@old-host:~$ for file in /etc/salt/minion.d/*; do echo -e "cat > $file <<EOF"; sudo cat $file; echo "EOF"; done` to generate bash that will create these files

 4. Restart the salt-minion service on the new host to pickup the configuration and register with salt-master: `user@new-host:~$ sudo salt-call service.restart`

 5. On salt-master, accept the key for the new-host: `user@new-host:~$ sudo salt-key -a new-host`

+6. On the new-host, run highstate `sudo salt-call sate.highstate`

+7. Log out of root session

-6. Ensure that the new host is not passing health checks in the loadbalancer: `ssh -L 4646:127.0.0.1:4646 lb-a.nyc1.psf.io` then open http://localhost:4646/haproxy?stats in your browser.
+8. Ensure that the new host is not passing health checks in the loadbalancer: `ssh -L 4646:127.0.0.1:4646 lb-a.nyc1.psf.io` then open http://localhost:4646/haproxy?stats in your browser.

-7. Run hightstate on the salt-master to create a public dns record for the new-host `user@salt:/srv/psf-salt$ sudo salt-call state.highstate`
+9. Run hightstate on the salt-master to create a public dns record for the new-host `user@salt:/srv/psf-salt$ sudo salt-call state.highstate`

 ### Begin data migration

-1.  `ssh -A new-host` into new host to enable forwarding of ssh-agent
+1.  `laptop:psf-salt user$ ssh -A new-host` into new host to enable forwarding of ssh-agent

 2. Stop cron jobs `user@new-host:~$ sudo service cron stop`

-3. Stop public-facing services, like nginx, or the service the health check is looking for ex)  `user@new-host:~$ sudo service nginx stop`
+3. Stop public-facing services, like nginx, or the service the health check is looking for.
+Use this command as an example:  `user@new-host:~$ sudo service nginx stop`

 4. Ensure that any additional volumes are mounted and in the correct location:
 - Check what disks are currently mounted and where: `df`